 Nogin Announces Inspire Me!
 Home Decor Has Selected Its Commerce-as-a-Service Growth Solution

+Inspire Me!
+Home Decor Taps Into Exponential Growth Opportunities With Nogin’s Cost-Effective Enterprise-Class Ecommerce Technology That Delivers the Flexibility and Scalability Required to Support Rapid Growth

-TUSTIN, Calif., March 15, 2023 (GLOBE NEWSWIRE) -- Nogin NOGN, a leading provider of innovative Commerce-as-a-Service ("CaaS"), today announced that Inspire Me!
+/EIN News/ -- TUSTIN, Calif., March 15, 2023 (GLOBE NEWSWIRE) -- Nogin (NASDAQ: NOGN), a leading provider of innovative Commerce-as-a-Service (“CaaS”), today announced that Inspire Me!
 Home Decor, a home décor lifestyle brand, has selected Nogin Intelligent Commerce and Shopify Plus as its platform to enable a more streamlined, ecommerce approach and create a world-class shopping experience.

 Inspire Me!
 Home Decor was founded in 2012 by Farah Merhi, who has experienced tremendous growth in her company’s customer base—growth which has been heavily driven by the team’s expertise in leveraging social media platforms to reach more than 10+ million luxury buyers.
 Through this agreement with Nogin, Merhi and her team are now able to plug into market-leading ecommerce technology, performance-marketing insights, fulfillment support, and customer service, enabling them to maintain their focus on continuing the brand’s social media and product assortment amplification.